TheSHEEEP/godotdetour/README.md

 * More debug rendering
 * Better control over threading.
 For now, every new() instance of DetourNavigation will create its own thread
 * More control over which agent goes to which navigation mesh.
 Currently, only the agent radius & height is used automatically to determine this
-* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas) without requiring a full reload
+* Changing the navmesh after creation (by adding/removing level geometry that isn't just obstacles/marked areas/off-mesh connections) without requiring a full reload
 * Support dynamic area flags instead of hard coded grass, water, etc
 * Various other optimizations and ease-of-use functions

 ### No editor integration
-I wrote this plugin to be used in my own project, which has no use for an editor integration - it uses procedural generation of levels at runtime.
+I wrote this plugin to be used in my own project, which has no use for an editor integration as it uses procedural generation of levels at runtime.
 That said, if anyone wants to add this, feel very free to make a pull request.

 Of course, godotdetour can still very much be used for projects using levels created in the editor itself.
-You merely have to pass the level's geometry to create a navmesh - which you can then save and package with your project, to be loaded when you load the level.
+You only have to pass the level's geometry to create a navmesh - which you can then save and package with your project, to be loaded when you load the level.

 ### Comparison with Godot 3.2's Navigation
 For 2D, Godot 3.2's navigation might be serviceable, but for 3D, its navigation is lacking to the point of being entirely useless.